MichaelStgt/Plugin.Maui.AudioRecorder/README.md

 ## Limitations
 * Transcription accuracy may vary depending on factors such as background noise, speaker accent, and speech speed.
+* This plugin only works on android.
+If you want, you can add support for other platforms via PRs.

 ## License
 This plugin is released under the GNU AFFERO GENERAL PUBLIC License.
 See the LICENSE file for details.